enactic/openarm_simulation/openarm_genesis/README_Genesis.md

 python3 start_genesis.py
 ```

 ## Compatibility

 - Genesis [does not support mimic joints (URDF) or tendons (MJCF)](https://github.com/Genesis-Embodied-AI/Genesis/issues/129), meaning each actuator must be controlled separately.
+- MJCF meshes are rendered only when they have the properties `contype` and `conaffinity` set to "0".
 - The latest versions of genesis-world are often unstable.
-In this repo, we use genesis-world==0.2.1
+In this repo, we use genesis-world==0.2.1.
-- Genesis cannot be used with [uv](https://docs.astral.sh/uv/) due to [an issue with OpenGL].(https://github.com/Genesis-Embodied-AI/Genesis/issues/11)
+- Genesis cannot be used with [uv](https://docs.astral.sh/uv/) due to [an issue with OpenGL](https://github.com/Genesis-Embodied-AI/Genesis/issues/11).